emmasaraha/emmasaraha/README.md

 - 👋 Hi, I’m @emmasaraha
-- 🌱 I’m currently studying for my MA in Web Design & Content Planning at the University of Greenwich.
+- 🌱 I'm currently a junior interaction designer at FutureGov.
 - 👀 You can find my portfolio at emmasaraha.co.uk

 <!---